Convert a PostgreSQL schema

 The table shown in the example above should be changed as shown below.

 CREATE EXTENSION IF NOT EXISTS pgcrypto; CREATE TABLE contacts ( contact_id uuid DEFAULT gen_random_uuid(), first_name VARCHAR NOT NULL, last_name VARCHAR NOT NULL, email VARCHAR NOT NULL, phone VARCHAR, PRIMARY KEY (contact_id) );

 pg_dump can be used to dump the schema of a database, as described in the preceding sections of this document.

 ysql_dump tool (a YugabyteDB-specific version of the

-pg_dump tool) can connect to an existing PostgreSQL database and export a YugabyteDB-friendly version of the schema and, therefore, includes some of the schema modifications described below.
-The other changes mentioned below would need to be manually performed since they depend on the use case.
+pg_dump tool) can connect to an existing PostgreSQL database and export a YugabyteDB-friendly version of the schema and, therefore, includes some of the schema modifications.
+Other changes might need to be performed manually, depending on the use case.

-ysql_dumphas been tested with PostgreSQL versions up to v11.2 and might not work on newer versions of PostgreSQL.
+ysql_dump has been tested with PostgreSQL versions up to 11.2 and might not work on newer versions of PostgreSQL.